mohanmca/cassandra_playground/README.md

                 to bring the node back
     2. Inform to the rest of the cluster nodes, that a node was removed/lost
-        -   nodetool removenode
+        -   nodetool removenode 158a78c2-4a41-4eaa-b5ea-fb9747c29cc3
+            (host-id of the node, id can be copied from nodetool status)
     3. Inform the node to just leave immediately without replicating any of its data
         -   nodetool assasinate (like kill -9) && nodetool repair (on the rest of the ndoes to fix)
+        -   nodetool assassinate 127.0.0.3 (assasinate requires IP - not
+            uid)
         -   Try when it is not trying to go away
+-   If we remove seed-node,

+## 15.43 (Section: DS210) - Removing a datacenter

+-   Run a full repair to make sure that all data from the data center being decommissioned is preserved.
+-   To begin decommissioning the data center, alter all of the keyspaces that reference the data center to change the replication factor for the data center to zero.

-## 15.43 (Section: DS210) - Where is the data coming from when a node is removed?
+## 15.44 (Section: DS210) - Where is the data coming from when a node is removed?

 -   Decommision - Data comes from the node leaving
 -   RemoveNode - Data comes from the rest of the cluster nodes

-## 15.44 (Section: DS210) - How to replace a down-node
+## 15.45 (Section: DS210) - How to replace a down-node

 -   Replace vs Remove-and-Add
 -   Backup for a node will work a replaced node, because same tokens are